blogmywiki/microbit-ps2-keyboard/README.md

 ## How to set it up

+Flash mb-ps2-keyboard-reader.py on to a micro:bit.

-The plug was already cut off the PS/2 keyboard I found in the street, which meant I didn't waste time and money buying a socket.
+The plug was already cut off the PS/2 keyboard I found in the street, which meant I didn't waste time and money buying a socket, I just used crocdile clip leads.

 - Attach pin 1 on the micro:bit to your keyboard’s data wire – mine was white but yours may not be.
 - Connect your micro:bit 3v pin to the keyboard’s power wire (pink in my case)
 - Connect micro:bit GND pin to keyboard Ground (black on my old Dell keyboard)

 Type your message quite slowly.
 Letters will flash on the micro:bit display.
 The Caps Lock key toggles upper and lower case, but the shift key does nothing.

-If you make a mistake press backspace and it will delete the last character of your message.
+I have not tested this with other keyboards, so you may need to tweak the baud rate.
+This is a very simple set up that ignores the keyboard's clock signal and attempts to read all output from the keyboard as raw serial data.

 ## More info